donghyunjlim/NBA_Analysis/docs/p01-proposal.md

 ### Research Questions (3-5)
-1pt - Describes in at least 2 - 3 sentences why the group is interested in this area 2pts each - Relevant data driven projects
-1pt each - Question is related to the field
-1pt each - Describes how the question can be answered using data (e.g., a specific comparison within or analysis of the data that answers the question)

 Our group is interested in the area of health and production because we all like sports and seeing our favorite players on the court is something we value and appreciate.
 That said, another reason for our interest is that there are so many variables measured that we were curious as to what we can do with it.
 Our research questions are listed down below: